Gemy135/MG-URL-Uploader/README.md

 You can also tap the Deploy To Heroku button below to deploy straight to Heroku!
 Deploy

+Watch our Video for Create own Bot - 👉 https://youtu.be/QkAkSLBgoYw

 The Hard Way
 virtualenv -p python3 VENV